ractionjackson/ractionjackson.github.io/README.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

+You can use the [editor on GitHub](https://github.com/ractionjackson/ractionjackson.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.
+(Using index.md and changing settings in YAML, for instance)

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Jekyll Themes